 I receive compensation for content and many links on this blog.
 You don’t have to use these links, but I am grateful to you if you do.
 American Express, Citibank, Chase, Capital One and other banks are advertising partners of this site.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).

 The Barclays Arrival Premier World Elite Mastercard just launched this morning.
 It’s a fast-earning card and transfer to airline frequent flyer miles.
 That puts Barclays into the transferable miles game alongside American Express, Chase, and Citibank which is huge.

 This is a $150 annual fee card.
-There is no signup bonus.
+(Update 7/6/18: annual fee is now $0 the first year) There is no signup bonus.
 Here are the terms and conditions for the card.
 But what’s unique about the Barclays Arrival Premier World Elite Mastercard is the earning.

 - 2 miles per dollar on all spend

 - In addition every year you earn additional miles for hitting spending thresholds.
 Spend exactly $25,000 on the card in a year and you’ll earn 75,000 miles or 3 miles per dollar.

 - $25,000 (i.e. an additional $10,000 spend) spend earns an additional 10,000 bonus miles

 Who are the transfer partners for the Barclays Arrival Premier World Elite Mastercard?
 Air France KLM, Aeromexico, Etihad, Qantas, China Eastern, Malaysia, JAL, EVA Air additional transfer partners are expected to follow

 (Premier Points : Points)